philsegeler/OxygenEngine2/README.md

 2021/05/21 - philsegeler

 NRE: Added renderbuffer + fixed uniforms in programs

+2021/05/27 - philsegeler

+Added WebGL version running on Chrome only.
+Loading times have gone x10+.

 ## Initial TODO list for philsegeler
 This should get the project started again with the basics working, so as to be able to add **actual** new features.